clab/dynet/examples/mnist/basic-mnist-benchmarks/README.md

-# MNIST example
+# MNIST Benchmarks

-Here's a comparison between Dynet and Pytorch on the "Hello World" of deep learning : MNIST digit classification.
+Here's a comparison between Dynet and Pytorch on the "Hello World" example of deep learning : MNIST digit classification.

-## Usage
+## Usage (Dynet)

 First, download the MNIST dataset from the [official website](http://yann.lecun.com/exdb/mnist/) and decompress it.